 Welcome to the ultimate Premier League betting guide!
-Nothing quite beats the Premier League in terms of football betting excitement.
-The top twenty football teams in England compete during the season and the games are generally high in terms of entertainment.
+Nothing quite beats the Premier League in terms of soccer betting excitement.
+The top twenty soccer teams in England compete during the season and the games are generally high in terms of entertainment.

 This article focuses hard on Premier League betting including the recommended bookmakers for this competition.
 We outline some of the best free bet offers available along with the latest odds and the betting markets where you should concentrate your efforts.